rebeccatraceyt/Kryan/README.md

      - Link to events page
      - Mailto action function for contacting PR representative
 - **Spotify Embed** - Snapshot of Kryan's Spotify page, showcasing a select number of tracks users can choose to play.
 - **IGTV Embed** - iframe element for a video uploaded to Instagram, showcasing a stripped down version of a latest release.
+This embed was copied straight from Instagram.
+The developer did not want to alter this text in order to maintain the integrity of the embedding.
+The only change made was to override the `min-width` value to `min-width: 70% !important;` in order to fixed a problem with the responsiveness of the embed.
 - **[Bio Page](bio.html "Bio Page")** - Providing biographic information for the users to get an understanding of who the artist is, and how they have created their music.
 - **[Live Page](live.html "Live Page")** - Providing information on upcoming events. with call to action buttons for:
      - The venue site, for further information and directions